jcalz23/logo_detection_w281/README.md

 4. Feature Pyramid Network (FPN) uses a multiple feature map layers similar to SSD.
 It is composed of two pathways: bottom-up and top-down.
 The bottom-up is the usual convolutional network for feature extraction.
 As we go up on the layer, the spatial resolution decreases but the semantic value increases.
 In comparison, SSD only uses top layers of bottom-up pathway for prediction whereas FPN provides a top-down pathway to construct higher resolution layers from a semantic rich layer.

-The tables below show State-Of-The-Art Mean Average Precisions (mAP) for small, medium, and large dataset.
+The tables below show State-Of-The-Art Mean Average Precisions (mAP) for small, medium, and large datasets.
 We can observe that mAP decreases with the size of dataset.
 Interestingly, for medium and small datasets, Scaled YOLOv4 performs better than the more conventional Faster R-CNN.

 <center>
 <div id="sota-table">